Table of Contents

 Smooth muscle contraction step-by-step:

-- Secession of the remaining phosphate from the light chain of the myosin head through myosin-light-chain phosphatase (MLCP) → dissolution of the actin-myosin-bond.
+- The secession of the remaining phosphate from the light chain of the myosin head through myosin-light-chain phosphatase (MLCP) → dissolution of the actin-myosin-bond

 Cardiac Muscle Contraction